SmithRZackery/zinput/README.md

 *To be filled in later*

 # Platform Support
-As cool as it would be to have 100% bug free code, it's sadly not a reality.
+As cool as it would be to have 100% bug free, synonymous code, it's sadly not a reality.
 As such I've written up a table containing what Zinput *does and does not* support as of today.

 <center>